 Focusing speed is good but the mechanism is clearly audible which can be a distraction, while the image-stabilisation system is quite the opposite; completely silent and very effective in use.

 A bayonet-fit lens hood can be purchased separately as an optional item but is not supplied with the zoom.

-The Canon 55-250mm zoom produced the most visually satisfying results for all but high-contrast subjects and that makes Canon lens a great proposition for owners of APS-C digital cameras.
+The Canon EF-S 55-250mm f/4-5.6 IS II produces excellent and visually satisfying results for all but high-contrast subjects and that makes this lens a great proposition for owners of Canon APS-C DSLRs